Did you know that many of your employees may be working with depression?

 Most of us think we know what depression is—yet rarely consider the impact mental health has in our professional lives and the organizations we’re part of You may be surprised to learn that depression costs over $51 billion in absenteeism to organizations in the U.S. each year.

-Unfortunately, many employees either ignore their symptoms or delay seeking treatment for them, leading to lost productivity and poorer overall workplace wellness.
+Unfortunately, employees often either ignore their symptoms or delay seeking treatment for them, leading to lost productivity and poorer overall workplace wellness.
 How can HR professionals help their workforce find the treatment they need when they need it?